anodynos/accesscontrol-re/README.md

     const acre = new AccessControlRe();
-    acre.addAccessInfo(accessInfos);        // also accepts a single IAccessInfo acre.addAccessInfo(accessInfos);        // repeat as many
-    acre.build();                           // call `build()` to start querying (only `_.once` per instance)!
+    acre.addAccessInfo(accessInfos);        // also accepts a single IAccessInfo acre.addAccessInfo(accessInfos);        // repeat as many times as needed acre.build();                           // call `build()` to start querying (only `_.once` per instance)!

     // the above can be done fluently in one statement const acre2 = new AccessControlRe(accessInfos).build();

-    // From then on, you use `acre.permission()` - there is no need to use anything else from AccessControl :-)
+    // From now on, you use `acre.permission()` - there is no need to use anything else from AccessControl :-)
-    // It has the exact signature & usage as `accessControl.permission` (it delegates to it) and also returns a `Permission`

-    const userPerm: Permission = acre.permission({
+    // It has the exact signature & usage as `accessControl.permission` (it delegates to it) and also returns a `Permission` const userPerm: Permission = acre.permission({
       role: 'user',
       resource: 'comment',